aymanar/writerjs/readme.md

 ### CSS

-Include the writer.min.css file in src directory to the `<head>` of your page before your main stylesheet.
+Include the `writer.css` file in src directory to the `<head>` of your page before your main stylesheet.

 ```html
 <link rel="stylesheet" href="https://github.com/eissapk/writerjs/raw/master/src/writer.min.css">